MileHacker Logo

 Taxis & Ride-Sharing on Lake Como

-Taxis provide convenience for direct transfers, though they are a more expensive option.
+Taxis provide convenience for direct transfers, even though they are a more expensive option.
 Ride-sharing services are less prevalent than in major cities.

 Licensed Taxis